chrylarson/OpenFactory/README.md

-		Write a program to auto-connect to the internet Write a program to collect data from the local IO pins Write a program to send the data to a node.js server
+		Write a program to auto-connect to the internet Write a program to collect data from the local IO pins Write a program to send the data to a node.js server Write a program to sync the arduino time with the server time Write a program to store data on the local flash card Write a program to send data on the local flash card upon re-connecting to the node.js server

 	node.js
-		Write a program to listen for Arduino connections Write a program to store the received Arduino messages in a database
+		Write a program to listen for Arduino connections Write a program to store the received Arduino messages to a database Write a program that respoinsed with server time to the Arduino

 	Ubuntu
 		Create a distribution with all the pieces installed and set to working default values